Click to jump to the relevant section.

 Section F. FINANCIAL SECRETARY

 The Financial Secretary shall have charge and custody of and be responsible for the preparation of all vouchers.
-He/she must keep an accurate record of all monies received and disbursed for the association.
+He/she must keep an accurate record of all monies received and disbursed to the Association.
 He/she shall submit all records for audit by December 15th of each year and shall, when needed, be one of the endorsers of all checks involving the disbursement of Association funds.

 Section G. TREASURER